Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/prerequisites/_index.md

 #### Activation of Local API

-In order to install an Addon to the free@home SysAP, the end user must first enable the local API on the SysAP using the free@home next App.
-This API allows to use some functionality of the SysAP using REST calls in the local network of the SysAP and is used by the Addons to control and extend the functionality of the SysAP.
+In order to install an Addon to the free@home System Access Point, the end user must first enable the local API on the System Access Point using the free@home next App.
+This API allows to use some functionality of the System Access Point using REST calls in the local network of the System Access Point and is used by the Addons to control and extend the functionality of the System Access Point.

 In the free@home next App
 ([App Store](https://apps.apple.com/de/app/busch-free-home-next/id1501808668),
-[Play Store](https://apps.apple.com/de/app/busch-free-home-next/id1501808668)), the user must enable the `Activate Local API` setting in the SysAP settings, found under `More -> Installation Settings -> Local API`.
+[Play Store](https://apps.apple.com/de/app/busch-free-home-next/id1501808668)), the user must enable the `Activate Local API` setting in the System Access Point settings, found under `More -> Installation Settings -> Local API`.

 ![Screenshot of the More option in the app](enable_local_api_1.jpg "Enable Local API step 1: Open More page in the app")